duplode/duplode.github.io/src/posts/divisible-and-the-monoidal-quartet.md

 ```

 `divide dup`, which duplicates input in order to feed each of its
-arguments, is a combinator worthy of a name:
+arguments, is a combinator worthy of a name, or even two:

 ``` haskell
 dplus :: Divisible k => k a -> k a -> k a